kaist-cp/view-hw/README.md

     * `TsoPFtoA4*.v`: proof for validity of constructed axiomatic execution
       * `TsoPFtoA4SL.v`: simulation between promising and axiomatic execution
       * `TsoPFtoA4OBR.v`, `TsoPFtoA4OBW.v`, `TsoPFtoA4FR.v`, `TsoPFtoA4FOB.v`, `TsoPFtoA4FP.v`: proof for "external" axiom
-  + Lemma TODO: Equivalence between Px86-prom and Px86-view
+  + Lemma 5.1: Equivalence between Px86-prom and Px86-view
-    * The paper says that after the x86-prom and x86-view have been proven to be equivalent and then extended to persistency, the proof in Coq was done right away.
+    * The paper says that after the x86-prom and x86-view have been proven to be equivalent (Theorem 5.2) and then extended to persistency, the proof in Coq was done right away.
     * Theorem `promising_to_view` in `src/equiv/TsoPFtoV.v`:
       Px86-prom refines Px86-view.
     * Theorem `view_to_promising` in `src/equiv/TsoVtoP.v`:
       Px86-view refines Px86-prom.

-- Theorem TODO: Equivalence between PARMv8-view and PARMv8-axiom
+- Theorem 6.2: Equivalence between PARMv8-view and PARMv8-axiom
   + Theorem `axiomatic_to_promising` in `src/equiv/AtoP.v`:
     PARMv8-axiom refines PARMv8-view without certification.
   + Theorem `promising_to_axiomatic` in `src/equiv/PFtoA.v`: